ex0-tekk/Legend-of-SkyrimVR/Readme.md

 ### A NEXUS PREMIUM ACCOUNT IS HIGHLY RECOMMENDED, OTHERWISE 500+ MODS WILL HAVE TO BE DOWNLOADED MANUALLY.😵

-- **Download and install the [latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases).**
+- **Download and install the LoSVR 1.0.0 Wabbajack file.**

-- **Next, make a folder on the SSD drive you'll be using and label it LoSVR.**
+- **Make a folder on the SSD drive you'll be using and label it LoSVR.**

 - **IMPORTANT REMINDER: -DO NOT- install ANYthing into your C:/Program Files or C:/Program Files (x86) folders, due to admin restrictions.**

-- **Download Legend of SkyrimVR from the Wabbajack VR drop down section to begin the install process, once that initial download is done a new Wabbajack window will pop up, on the bottom right select the Install Location ( 3 Dots ... ) select the LoSVR folder you created, the download section will automatically pick the mod folder for you inside of itself, or you can select a different folder to keep the downloaded zipped mods separate, it’s your choice.**
+- **Open your Legend of SkyrimVR wabbajack file and on the bottom right select the Install Location ( 3 Dots ... ) select the LoSVR folder you created, the download section will automatically pick the mod folder for you inside of itself, or you can select a different folder to keep the downloaded zipped mods separate, it’s your choice.**

-- **Now click the big blue arrow, sit back & relax while it installs, if you’re curious, you can watch the mod info that pops up to get an idea of what’s being installed, you can also download this file ➡️ [](https://drive.google.com/drive/folders/18DD_fVfsnnzwJPg5DvIKzJaWczmEnfUG?usp=sharing), then simply drag and drop it into the [Wabbajack Manifest Website](https://www.wabbajack.org/#/modlists/manifest) to see all the mods being installed, you are downloading over 500 mods so just be patient & let it finish, if it freezes, simply start the process over, to do this, open the Legend of SkyrimVR wabbajack file & click the arrow again without doing anything else & it will resume where it left off.**
+- **Now click the big blue arrow, sit back & relax while it installs, if you’re curious, you can watch the mod info that pops up to get an idea of what’s being installed, you can also download this file ➡️ [Legend of SkyrimVR 1.0.0.wabbajack.manifest.json](https://drive.google.com/file/d/1eG2wXCt_RuSEcZGy5vrTSmGykDTy6muI/view?usp=sharing), then simply drag and drop it into the [Wabbajack Manifest Website](https://www.wabbajack.org/#/modlists/manifest) to see all the mods being installed, you are downloading over 500 mods so just be patient & let it finish, if it freezes, simply start the process over, to do this, open the Legend of SkyrimVR wabbajack file & click the arrow again without doing anything else & it will resume where it left off.**

-- **After install is finished, close the Wabbajack window & proceed to the DVR folder, open the Game Files Folder, then drag & drop ALL of these files into your SkyrimVR root folder, there *should* be only 1 overwrite notification for the Skyrim.ini file, this overwrite is correct, do it.**
+- **After install is finished, close the Wabbajack window & proceed to your LoSVR folder, open the Game Files Folder, then drag & drop ALL of these files into your SkyrimVR root folder, there *should* be only 1 overwrite notification for the Skyrim.ini file, this overwrite is correct, do it.**
 #
 [4f]
 ## SkyrimVR ini Tweaker